-Every Themepark need a River Rapids ride and Disneyland California example is the Grizzley River Run.
-A short but pretty fast flowing Rapid ride that is themed around the northern California forest parks.
+Every Themepark needs a River Rapids ride and Disneyland California example is the Grizzly River Run.
+A short but pretty fast-flowing Rapid ride that is themed around the northern California forest parks.
 While a firm family favorite, find out if this version of the popular rafting ride is worth your time in our Grizzly River Run Review.

 - Location – Disney California Adventure – Grizzly Peak

 - Average Queue time – 5 mins – 40 Mins

 - Single Rider – Yes

 - Additional Info – Fun Family Ride – Moderate Soaking!